hontiverome/thesis_system/README.md

 A modern web application built with Laravel, Vue.js, and Vite, featuring a responsive design with theme support.

+## Prerequisites
+- PHP 8.1 or higher
+- Composer
+- Node.js 16+ and npm 9+

 ## Installation

 1. **Clone the repository**